Valuation of a Financial Claim Contingent on the Outcome of a Quantum Measurement: Financial observables

-Then if we form the linear combination \eqref{W} we obtain
+Then if we form the linear combination $\hat W_T = a \hat U_T + b \hat V_T$ we obtain

 showing that the payouts for $\hat W_T$ are given by linear combinations of the payouts of the constituents.
-Thus, for commuting observables it is obvious that the price of a linear combination of contracts should be the corresponding linear combination of the prices of the individual contracts; but it is not obvious that linearity extends to non-commuting contracts.
+Thus, {\it for commuting observables, the price of a linear combination of contracts should be the corresponding linear combination of the prices of the individual contracts}.
+But it is not obvious that linearity extends to non-commuting contracts.